 Supplemental study abroad scholarship money is available to students demonstrating exceptional financial need, as funds allow.
 Students who receive a Federal Pell Grant may also be eligible to receive a supplemental Study Away scholarship from Drake.
 These scholarships are awarded automatically to eligible students and do not require a special application process.

 These scholarships are designed to enable students to reach their full potential as responsible global citizens.
-All five scholarships are need based, but have slightly different selection criteria.
-Scholarship descriptions and the application process can be found here.
+All six scholarships are need based, but have slightly different selection criteria.
+Learn about the selection criteria for each of the Global Learning Scholarships.

-Many Drake-affiliated study abroad programs also offer their own financial assistance.
-These may be need- or merit-based awards and require a separate application often with an earlier application deadline than the study abroad program itself.
-Therefore, early planning can pay off.
-Ask for information in the Study Abroad Office.
+Many Drake Affiliated study abroad programs also offer education abroad scholarships and grants.
+These may be need or merit-based awards, and require a separate application directly with the Affiliated Partner.
+The scholarship deadline may be earlier than the study abroad program deadline, therefore, early planning can pay off!
+Talk to the Education Abroad staff if you have any questions.

 Gilman Scholarship—sponsored by the Department of State and provides awards for undergraduate students who receive Pell grants as part of their financial aid package.